Keeper vs Bitwarden: which one takes the lead?

 Meanwhile, Bitwarden provides a recovery code when you set up 2FA.
 You want to keep this code safe because you’ll need it to recover your account if you forget your master password.

-If you’ve set up a password hint, you can also request for your master password hint to be sent to your email.
+If you’ve set up a password hint, you can also request that your master password hint be sent to your email.
 Alternatively, you can designate an emergency contact who’ll get Read or Takeover access to your vault, too.

 Password generator

-To sum up, both password generators certainly pass muster.
-But, Bitwarden has a slight lead because it generates passphrases.
+To sum up, both password generators are certainly satisfactory.

 Password sharing